 Old trees have no formal recognition (unlike listed buildings), so our survey, along with work being carried out by the Woodland Trust, will raise the profile of these species-rich habitats which are examples of living archaeology.

 - The 2,500-year-old Ankerwyke Yew near Runnymede which is thought to be the oldest in our care and may have witnessed the events around the sealing of the Magna Carta in 1215 and King Henry VIII's wooing of Anne Boleyn in the 1530s

-- Calke Abbey has two magnificent contorted and gnarly 1,000-year-old Oaks, both true living sculptures, as well as another which is a mere 800 years old.
+- Calke Abbey has two magnificent contorted and gnarly 1,000-year-old oaks, both true living sculptures, as well as another which is 800 years old

-- At Hatfield Forest, which is the best-preserved medieval hunting forest in all of Europe, you can see hundreds of ancient pollards.
-These trees which have had their tops cut off at around 2.4 metres (8ft) on a regular cycle for fuel, tool handles or fodder and to prevent regrowth being eaten by deer or cattle.
+- At Hatfield Forest, which is the best-preserved medieval hunting forest in Europe, you can see hundreds of ancient pollards (trees which have had their upper branches pruned to prevent cattle and deer from eating the regrowth)

 - Ankerwyke Yew

 - Crom Yews, Castle Crom, Fermanagh, NI